Skip to main content

 healthy apps

-Deploy the hello-world Argo Application CRD manifest
+Deploy the hello-world workload

 + repoURL: https://github.com/<your-github-namespace>/control-demos.git